emrulhasan-nlp/nmb-apps/README.md

 # Instructions to run the app for randomised data

+- Step 1: pull the repo again: https://github.com/emrulhasan-nlp/nmb-apps
+- Step 2: cd nmb-apps
+- Step 3: python -m streamlit run code/nmb_2batch.py
+- Step 4: Enter a random number assigned to you.

 This new app picks first 40 articles (images and contents) from each source, and randomly shuffle them.
 Next, first 8 articles are picked from the 40.
 So from 5 sources, it picks (8*5)=40 articles.
 Apps will ask for a random integer number.
 Every time you enter a new integer number, it will give a new set of articles.
-To avoid overlapping of the number among us, we can use the following sets.
+To avoid overlapping of the number among us, we can use the following sets: Shaina: 21, Veronica: 22, Ananya: 23, Mark: 24, and Emrul: 25

-1. Shaina: 21
-2. Veronica: 22
-3. Ananya: 23
-4. Mark: 24
-5. Emrul: 25

-- Step 1: pull the repo again: https://github.com/emrulhasan-nlp/nmb-apps
-- Step 2: cd nmb-apps
-- Step 3: python -m streamlit run code/nmb_2batch.py
-- Step 4: Enter a random number assigned to you.